 \subsection{Sensor Modalities and Fusion Strategies}

-This section discusses different types of strategy using single-or multiple modalities.
-We classify them on two basis: mono-modality and multi-modality sensor fusion approaches.
+This section discusses different types of strategies using single or multiple modalities.
+We classify them into two categories: mono-modality and multi-modality sensor fusion approaches.
 Mono-modality refers to the use of a single type of sensor to perceive and interpret an environment.
 Multi-modality refers to the integration of multiple sensor modalities to capture diverse aspects of a phenomenon or environment.
 Each sensor modality offers unique strengths.
-For instance, cameras provide rich visual information about the environment, IMUs capture vehicle motion and orientation.
+For instance, cameras provide rich visual information about the environment, and IMUs capture vehicle motion and orientation.
 Audio sensors can detect sound signals, enabling applications such as collision detection and anomaly identification.

-Despite their advantages, mono-modality systems face challenges in robustness and reliability, as they are constrained by the weaknesses of the single sensor being used.
-In multi-modal fusion (\citet{Yeong2021}), data is combined from different sensors such as cameras, radar, IMUs, and audio sensors, vehicles can obtain comprehensive and robust information about their surroundings.
-There are various fusion strategies for combining these modalities as shown in Figure \ref{FIG:fusion}.
-Key fusion strategies include (\citet{doe2023multi}): \\ \textbf{Early Fusion}: Combine raw data from multiple sensors before processing.
-This method leverages complementary sensor strengths but can be computationally demanding due to the need for data alignment and preprocessing. \\ \textbf{Feature-Level Fusion}: Integrates extracted features from each sensor and computes their individual feature representation and is then fused into a common representation before feeding into the model.
+Despite their advantages, mono-modal systems face challenges in robustness and reliability due to the constraints of a single sensor.
+In multi-modal fusion (\citep{Yeong2021}), data is combined from different sensors such as cameras, radar, IMUs, and audio sensors, allowing vehicles to obtain comprehensive and robust information about their surroundings. \\ As illustrated in Figure \ref{FIG:fusion}, three primary fusion strategies are typically used to integrate data from multiple modalities \citep{doe2023multi}:\\ \textbf{Early Fusion}: Combine raw data from multiple sensors before processing.
+This method leverages complementary sensor strengths but can be computationally demanding due to the need for data alignment and preprocessing. \\ \textbf{Feature-Level Fusion}: Integrates extracted features from each sensor and computes their individual feature representation, and is then fused into a common representation before feeding into the model.
 This approach balances complexity and efficiency, enhancing classification while reducing computational load compared to early fusion. \\ \textbf{Decision-Level Fusion}: Merges decisions or predictions from individual sensors after independent processing.
-Techniques like voting or averaging improve overall accuracy but may not fully utilize the synergy between sensors.\\ \textbf{Hybrid Fusion}: Combine elements of early, feature-level, and decision-level fusion to optimize accuracy and robustness.
+Techniques like voting or averaging improve overall accuracy but may not fully utilise the synergy between sensors.\\ \textbf{Hybrid Fusion}: Combine elements of early, feature-level, and decision-level fusion to optimise accuracy and robustness.
 Although it offers comprehensive benefits, it adds complexity to system design.